seananderson/metafolio/inst/ms/ms.md

 environmental regimes we tested different conservation rules of thumb and evaluated these plans in risk-return space similar to how financial managers evaluate financial portfolios.
 See Figure \ref{f:sim-flow} for an illustration of the overall simulation structure.
-We provide a package \texttt{metafolio} for the statistical software \texttt{R}
+See Table
-[@r2013] as an appendix, which can be used to carry out the simulations and analyses we describe in this paper.
+\ref{t:pars} for a list of the input parameters to our simulation and their default values.
+We provide a package \texttt{metafolio} for the statistical software \texttt{R} [@r2013] as an appendix, to carry out the simulations and analyses we describe in this paper.

 Defining the ecological portfolio
 ---------------------------------